richard-weinhold/pomato/README.md

 Pomato functions from a *working directory*, ideally the project folder including the virtual environment, and creates additional folders for results, temporary data and logs.
 The way we use pomato is illustrated by the *examples* folder, cloning its contents into the *working directory* allows to run the included examples.

-Note: To install pomato in its current state, julia and gurobi must be available on the PATH.
+Note: To install pomato in its current state, julia and gurobi must be available on the PATH within the venv/project.
 See [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) for notes on the installation.

 Examples
 --------